A message from the Arctic

-In June 2018 I joined a pioneering student-led research expedition to the icy archipelago of Svalbard in the Arctic circle.
-The aim of our Sail Against Plastic expedition was to highlight the hidden threats that marine plastics and noise pollution pose in this seemingly 'pristine' environment.
+In 2018 I helped organise and undertake a pioneering student-led research expedition to the icy archipelago of Svalbard in the Arctic circle.
+The aim of our Sail Against Plastic expedition was to highlight the hidden and growing threat of plastic pollution in this far-flung and seemingly 'pristine' environment.

-Bringing together 25 scientists, sailors, photographers, artists and film-makers, we spent two weeks aboard the tallship Blue Clipper trawling for microplastics in the water, surveying the open sea for large floating plastics, testing the air for microplastic fibres, listening for underwater noise pollution and conducting beach cleans when we were able to make landfall.
+Bringing together 25 scientists, sailors, photographers, artists, film-makers and campaigners, we spent two weeks aboard the tallship Blue Clipper trawling for microplastics in the Arctic waters, surveying the open sea for large floating plastics, testing the air for microplastic fibres and conducting beach cleans when we were able to make landfall.

 By bringing together such a varied crew under one sail (excuse the pun), our hope was to combine the team's skills to bring the message about what is happening to the Arctic to a wider audience back home.
 Through this expedition and its poignant message, we hoped to create a legacy with a long-lasting, meaningful impact that goes above and beyond publishing scientific papers about such issues.